cmicek1/CIS/PA1/README.txt

 PA1_Prob6.py: Performs pivot calibration in the EM tracker frame using optical tracker poses.

-PA1_driver.py: contains main method that parses command line input, as well as a method that runs the solutions for problems 4-6 and writes them to an output file in the correct format.
+PA1_driver.py: Executable- contains main method that parses command line input, as well as a method that runs the solutions for problems 4-6 and writes them to an output file in the correct format.

+PA1_driver.py is the executable for this assignment.
+Depending on the command line input, it can either run our testing method or generate an output file given a set of input data files.
+Detailed instructions for running this program are included in our report.